abbyPitcairn/llmenergy/README.md

 ./bin/run
 ```

+### Results Analysis

-To run the analysis script on one of the output files, navigate to the `Results` directory and use the command:
+To run the analysis script on one of the output files, navigate to the `Results` directory and use the following command.

+Parameters:
+- `--input` specifies the results file you'd like to analyze.
+- `--k` specifies how many results you would like to see for the top-k highest and lowest values from each output column.
+- `--output` specifies where to save the script output to; format is a csv file.

 ```
-python analyze_results.py --input results.csv
+python analyze_results.py --input results.csv --k 5
 ```

+### Data Visualization

 To generate the six dataset visualization plots, run the command: